How is the elbow designed and what is its function?

 What injuries can cause elbow pain?

 The lateral epicondyle is the outside bony portion of the elbow where large tendons attach to the elbow from the muscles of the forearm.
 These tendons can be injured, especially with repetitive motions of the forearm, such as using a manual screwdriver, washing windows, or hitting a backhand in tennis play.
-Tennis elbow results with inflammation of the tendons causing pain over the outside of the elbow, occasionally with warmth and swelling, but always with local tenderness.
-The elbow maintains its full range of motion, as the inner joint is not affected, and the pain can be particularly noticed toward the end of the day.
-Repeated twisting motions or activities that strain the tendon typically elicit increased pain.
-X-rays are usually normal, but can reveal calcium deposits in the tendon or reveal other unforeseen abnormalities of the elbow joint.
+Tennis elbow is caused by inflammation of the tendons.
+Usually, the pain is on the outside of the elbow and might be accompanied by warmth and swelling.
+The elbow maintains its full range of motion, as the inner joint is not affected, and the pain is usually more noticeable toward the end of the day.
+Repeated twisting motions or activities that strain the tendon typically cause more pain.
+X-rays are usually normal, but can reveal calcium deposits in the tendon or other abnormalities of the elbow joint.

-The treatment of tennis elbow includes ice packs, resting the involved elbow, and anti-inflammatory medications.
-Anti-inflammatory drugs typically used include aspirin and other nonsteroidal antiinflammatory drugs (NSAIDs) such as naproxen (Naprosyn), diclofenac (Voltaren), and ibuprofen (Motrin).
+The treatment of tennis elbow includes ice packs, resting the involved elbow, aspirin and anti-inflammatory medications like naproxen (Naprosyn), diclofenac (Voltaren), and ibuprofen (Motrin).
 Bracing the elbow can help.
 Simple braces for tennis elbow can be found in community pharmacies and athletic goods stores.
 Local cortisone injections are given for persistent pain.
-Activity involving the elbow is resumed gradually.
-Ice application after activity can reduce or prevent recurrent inflammation.
+You can gradually resume activity while icing the area to prevent recurring inflammation.
 Occasionally, supportive straps can prevent reinjury.
-In severe cases, an orthopedic surgical repair is performed.
+In severe cases, surgery might be recommended.

-The usual treatment involves ice packs, resting the elbow, and medications including aspirin and other NSAIDs.
-Examples of NSAIDs include naproxen (Naprosyn), diclofenac (Voltaren), and ibuprofen (Motrin).
+The usual treatment involves ice packs, resting the elbow, and medications including aspirin and other NSAIDs, including naproxen (Naprosyn), diclofenac (Voltaren), and ibuprofen (Motrin).
 With severe inflammation, local corticosteroid (cortisone ) injections are sometimes given.
 Using a strap can prevent reinjury.
-After a gradual rehabilitation exercise program, return to usual activity is best accompanied by ice applications after use.
-This helps to avoid recurrent inflammation.
+After a gradual rehabilitation exercise program, you can return to normal activities while continuing to ice the area to prevent recurring inflammation.